-Always check the rigging, halyards, reefing lines, water stays, rudder downhaul and swing wing system before taking the boat out.
+Always check the rigging, halyards, reefing lines, water stays, rudder downhaul and swing system before taking the boat out.

 Every 6 months or min once a year shorten all halyards, reefing lines and swing wing lines by min 25 cm.
-After some years turn them around.
+After some years turn them around or replace the lines.

-Standing and running rigging and water stays we recommend to change every 10 years using the same quality of products.
+Standing and running rigging and water stays we recommend changing every 5 years using the same quality of products, or at max.
+10,000 NM.